Lukas9293/ME405TermProject/README.md

 ### 3. Switch Task FSM (Operational State Toggle)
 ![image](https://github.com/user-attachments/assets/b14c8f5c-7003-4bb9-8f47-f850b90a49c6)

-The switch task monitors a button to toggle the robot's operational state:
+The switch task monitors the blue button to toggle the robot's operational state.
+When it was pressed it would start at state 1 above by reseting the encoder ticks.
+If it was pressed again it would stop the motors.
+This made it easy to reset the robot and the code between different attempts.
+The switch task states are detailed below.

 - **Stopped (switch_state = 0):**
   - **Action:** Robot remains inactive (closed-loop task forces motor commands to 0).